Creating different types of ambiance with music zoning.

 Instead of setting up a traditional temporary showroom at Salone del Mobile, IKEA’s designers went rogue and took over a warehouse in Milan’s young and vibrant Lambrate district.
 The IKEA Festival featured everything from live music, art performances, and happenings to interactive room designs.

-Through its research, IKEA knows has a dramatic influence on how a person experiences a space.
+Through its research, IKEA knows that music has a dramatic influence on how a person experiences a space.
 If the sounds don’t coordinate with the design, the overall impression falls short.
 Sound is a huge factor on environmental experience and is an effective way to guide people through a space.

 To set the mood and tone of different rooms, the right music solution was crucial.
 But developing a background music approach can be complicated and costly for temporary installations.

 IKEA’s Head of Design, Marcus Engman, turned to communications agency Futurniture and Soundtrack Your Brand to design spaces and define each section musically.
-The solution was several soundtracks, each distinct, for the separate rooms.
+The solution was several playlists, each distinct, for the separate rooms.
 As visitors moved through the venue, the music transformed their experience.

 “Soundtrack Your Brand has the skills and knowledge of licensing and technology to solve music-design problems for a variety of complex challenges.
 We can select and place music to build an optimal soundscape across different rooms,” says Alf Tumble, curator at Soundtrack Your Brand.